gadenbuie/intro-to-git-for-scientists/IntroToGitForScientists.md

 $ git checkout master
 ```

 In git, there is generally one branch called master.
-This where most developers decided to keep the good code; the features that have made it past testing phases are all here.
+This where most developers choose to keep the public code; the features that have made it past testing phases are all here.
 It's recommended (see [the next section](#merge)) to try to keep the master branch full of clean code only.

-The checkout command changes all the files to match the state they were in at whatever pointer you give it, so when you use `git checkout master` all of the tracked files in your directory magically change back to the state they're in at the `master` branch.
+The checkout command changes all the files to match the state they were in at whatever pointer you give it, so when you use `git checkout master` all of the tracked files in your directory are changed to match the state they're in at the `master` branch.
 To get back to your work in the feature branch, you just check it out again: `git checkout awesome_new_feature`.

 > **Pro tip:** If you ever get lost, simply run

 > ```bash
 > $ git status